 Uniquely, the poll consistently puts the voice of Australian families and communities at the heart of the conversation about child and adolescent health.
 It aims to inform national discourse, health priorities and policy formulation, and stimulate further research into the new and emerging health issues facing Australian children and teenagers, and their communities, today.

 The poll is funded through The Royal Children’s Hospital Foundation.
 The project protocol has been approved by The Royal Children’s Hospital Human Research Ethics Committee.

 About the team

 The Australian Child Health Poll is directed by Dr Anthea Rhodes, paediatrician at The Royal Children’s Hospital, Melbourne.

 The project team includes senior research fellow and paediatrician Professor Harriet Hiscock, US paediatrician and health services research specialist, Professor Gary L Freed, and paediatric endocrinologist and senior research fellow Associate Professor Matt Sabin.

 Dr Anthea Rhodes

 Dr Anthea Rhodes is a paediatrician and medical educator.
-She has clinical interests in the health needs of the vulnerable child, with expertise in immigrant health and paediatric forensic medicine.
+She has clinical interests in the health needs of the vulnerable child, with expertise in child development and behaviour.
 Dr Rhodes undertook her paediatric training at The Royal Children’s Hospital, Melbourne, where she has worked since 2004.
 She has postgraduate training in medical education and is a lecturer and co-ordinator for the Child and Adolescent Health component of the Doctor of Medicine at the University of Melbourne.
 Dr Rhodes has been involved in a number of research projects across the fields of health service delivery, immigrant health practice and health professional education.
 She has been the Director of the RCH Child Health Poll since its first release in December 2015.